MODEL. XS750-E Triple (Highly original, Matching numbers)

 It was also the first of the breed to offer an oil level inspection window, as opposed to a dipstick, and so an E is very easily identifiable, over and above the frame number prefix of 1J7-2xxxxx.

 Has recently had an oil and filter change, and new spark plugs, along with new Bridgestone Spitfire tyres.
-MOTd until September 2019
+New MOT provided at point of sale.

 So there it is, a very useable classic in highly original condition and specification, but with none of the usual classic bike issues that can reduce pleasure of ownership.
 This bike will start on the button, each and every time, and can be relied upon implicitly.
 A lovely old girl !